sshaw/issue-link/README.md

 # issue-link

-Get the link to JIRA/Tracker/GitHub etc... issues.
-Turn bug/feature/issue IDs into buttons.
+Get the link to JIRA/Tracker/GitHub etc... bugs, features & issues.
+Turn their IDs into buttons.

 ## Overview